interlay/interlay.github.io/docs/vault/installation.md

 | Testnet | 18333 | 18332 |
 | Mainnet | 8333  | 8332  |

+Once your bitcoin node is running, you can use `nmap -p 8332 127.0.0.1` to verify that the RPC port is open.

 ### 2. Start the Bitcoin node

 ?> Synchronizing the BTC testnet requires 40GB of storage and the BTC mainnet requires 400GB.
 Depending on your internet connection, the download time may take anything from hours to days.